Sato logo

 As a parent one of our least fun but very important roles is teaching our children basic life skills so it can be incredibly frustrating when our children are busy avoiding any direction from us.
 It’s useful to consider that rather than being difficult, they may be trying to self-regulate, seeking a ‘dopamine hit’ that neurotypical children are already getting from the satisfaction of completing everyday tasks.
 Children with ADHD do need more rewards from us to keep them topped up (praise is one such reward) and this constant search for something new and interesting to do is often an attempt to get what they need from their environment, rather than defiance or naughtiness.
 Get in touch to talk to a trained professional for advice on helping your child(ren) with neurodiversity.

-Struggling with impulse control is particularly hard to manage at a young age because it can mean that young children shout, hit or kick others when their peers have already learned to manage these behaviours.
+Struggling with impulse control is particularly hard to manage as children progress past the toddler years because your child may shout, hit or kick others when their peers have already learned to manage these behaviours.
 For the child it often leads to more negative feedback from adults and rejection by their friends which can lead to shame and low self-esteem.
 This is an area we can really help with as parents.
 Read our blog about parenting strategies to support the behaviour of children with ADHD, including adolescents and older children.

 ADHD is absolutely not caused by parenting or diet but supporting healthy lifestyles (such as exercise and diet) is particularly important for children with ADHD and some evidence suggests that it can help to manage symptoms.
 Sleep, food and exercise are all directly related to focus and attention (in anyone), so they are a good place to start.
 Children with ADHD can be night-owls, with statistically higher rates of sleep disorders.
 Young children often struggle with getting tired at bedtime which is a problem because we know that better sleep improves concentration and impulse control.
 In fact, the more tired they get, the more wired they can get which often leads to frayed tempers and stressful evenings.
 It can feel like they are doing everything in their power to distract themselves from rest when it’s what they really need.
 So how can we help?